mymonero/mymonero-app-js/README.md

 **At the moment, the performance of the Cordova apps needs improvement and further testing.
 Contributions welcome.
 Information can be found on issue [#63](https://github.com/mymonero/mymonero-app-js/issues/63).**

+### Getting Help with Testing or Contributing

+Feel free to create a Github issue if you want to report bugs, discuss improvements, submit feature ideas, or ask development & QA-specific questions.

+MyMonero testers and contributors have also been rumored to hang out on IRC in [#mymonero on freenode](http://webchat.freenode.net/?channels=%23mymonero&prompt=1&uio=d4).

 ## MyMonero Core Contributors